Gene Vincent

-Vincent Eugene Craddock (February 11, 1935 – October 12, 1971), known as Gene Vincent, was an American rock and roll musician who pioneered the style of rockabilly.
-His 1956 top ten hit with his backing band the Blue Caps, "Be-Bop-a-Lula", is considered a significant early example of rockabilly.
-His chart career was brief, especially in his home country of the US, where he notched three top 40 hits in 1956 and 1957, and never charted in the top 100 again.
-In the UK, he was a somewhat bigger star, racking up eight top 40 hits from 1956 to 1961.
+Vincent Eugene Craddock (February 11, 1935 – October 12, 1971), known as Gene Vincent, was an American rock-and-roll musician who pioneered the style of rockabilly.
+His 1956 top-10 hit with his backing band the Blue Caps, "Be-Bop-a-Lula", is considered a significant early example of rockabilly.
+His chart career was brief, especially in his home country of the US, where he notched three top-40 hits in 1956 and 1957 and never charted in the top 100 again.
+In the UK, he was a somewhat bigger star, racking up eight top-40 hits from 1956 to 1961.

 Vincent was inducted into the Rock and Roll Hall of Fame and the Rockabilly Hall of Fame.
-He is sometimes referred to by his somewhat unusual nickname/moniker the "Screaming End".
+He is sometimes referred to by his somewhat unusual nickname/moniker, the "Screaming End".

 Biography

 Early life

-Craddock was born February 11, 1935, in Norfolk, Virginia, to Mary Louise and Ezekiah Jackson Craddock.
+Vincent Eugene Craddock was born February 11, 1935, in Norfolk, Virginia, to Mary Louise and Ezekiah Jackson Craddock.
 His musical influences included country, rhythm and blues, and gospel.
 His favorite composition was Beethoven's Egmont overture.
 He showed his first real interest in music while his family lived in Munden Point (now Virginia Beach), in Princess Anne County, Virginia, near the North Carolina line, where they ran a country store.
-He received his first guitar at the age of twelve as a gift from a friend.
+He received his first guitar at the age of 12 as a gift from a friend.

 Craddock's father volunteered to serve in the U.S. Coast Guard and patrolled American coastal waters to protect Allied shipping against German U-boats during World War II.
 Craddock's mother maintained the general store in Munden Point.
 His parents moved the family to Norfolk, the home of a large naval base, and opened a general store and sailors' tailoring shop.